LoyolaChicagoCS/gradhandbook/_sources/policy/regulations.rst.txt

 Forgetting this can cause lots of hassle and delay in registration for the semester when you do wish to resume.

-After registration opens you can register yourself through LOCUS for most courses with just your student ID number.
+After registration opens you can register yourself through `LOCUS <https://locus.luc.edu/>`_ for most courses with just your student ID number.

-*New students should get course advising first from the department*, and all others are welcomed to get advice from their advisor listed in Locus.
+*New students should get course advising first from the department*, and all others are welcomed to get advice from their advisor listed in `LOCUS <https://locus.luc.edu/>`_.

 *You cannot register yourself for Comp 490 or 499* as both require the permission of the |gpd| or instructor of record.
 See Independent Study and Internships.

 In any course where there is a note about *consent or permission required*, you must make a direct emailed request to the department, *clearly stating* the course and *section* (if more than one is offered) and *semester*, and the number of *credits* if that is variable.
 If you are asking for a course that requires the permission of the instructor, please add your direct request to an approving email that you forward from the instructor.

-The department then gives consent and *does your registration administratively*.Within a few days, you should confirm in Locus that your request was correctly entered.
+The department then gives consent and *does your registration administratively*.
+Within a few days, you should confirm in `LOCUS <https://locus.luc.edu/>`_ that your request was correctly entered.

 It is in your best interest to register early, to get into sections you want.
 Registration blocks can get in your way.
 Common examples are an immunization block, a Dean of Students data block, a conditional admission block, or a bursar block.
 Students have been given late fees or had a lot of trouble due to delays from such blocks.

-One misleading feature in LOCUS is that all MS students have a Dean's time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.
+One misleading feature in `LOCUS <https://locus.luc.edu/>`_ is that all MS students have a Dean's time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.

 *You are strongly encouraged to check in Locus weeks before registration opens to see if a block appears*, and get it addressed so it will not delay your registration.

-In Locus, you can see the kind of block that is present by clicking on the red blocked symbol (a slash mark through a circle).
+In `LOCUS <https://locus.luc.edu/>`_, you can see the kind of block that is present by clicking on the red blocked symbol (a slash mark through a circle).
 Do check.

 *The only block that the*  |gpd| *has the power to address is a probation block*, and that requires you to contact the |gpd| and have a talk.
 Asking for department help for other blocks is only going to waste everyone's time.